leouieda/2020-07-01-kiel/content.md

 * Collaborating since 2015
 * Inspired writing down my process
 * Leading some of our new packages (Harmonica and RockHound)
-* Main force behind many new developments
+* Main force behind new developments in the lab
+  <br> (tesseroids, equivalent-layers, etc)

 </div>
 </div>

+---

+Something about the compgeolab.
+How we're building stuff on top of Fatiando.
+What the research vision is the for the next couple of years.
+Scaling up gravity and magnetic data processing using modern tools and a blend of machine learning.

 ---